Skip to content

 Pulmonologist based in Michigan

 Back home, before I had the lithotripsy, a very astute radiologist looked at my CT scan and noticed the tip of my lung that happened to be included in the scan.
-He saw atelectasis—when part of the lung collapses.
+He saw atelectasis—when part of the lung is not fully expanded.

 The radiologist recommended a CT scan with dye contrast, which my internist scheduled right away.
 I honestly didn’t think there was a reason to be concerned, so I was shocked when he told me about the mass in the lower left lobe of my lung.
 (The right lung is made up of three lobes; the left has two.)
 I realize now that incidental findings are not that unusual on a CT or other scans.

 My doctor got me in to see a lung specialist within a week.
 Once you know you have something in your body, you don’t want to waste any time.
 When my bronchoscopy was scheduled, I met Dr. Gustavo Cumbo-Nacheli, a pulmonologist based in Michigan.
-He explained that to perform the procedure he would use Johnson & Johnson MedTech’s MONARCH™ Platform.
-The device uses robotic-assisted technology to perform bronchoscopies in a minimally invasive way and would enable him to reach tiny portions of the tissue that made up the mass, as well as my lymph nodes.”
+He explained that to perform the procedure he would use the Johnson & Johnson MedTech MONARCH™ Platform.
+The MONARCH™ Bronchoscope uses robotic-assisted technology to perform bronchoscopies in a minimally invasive way and would enable him to reach tiny portions of the tissue that made up the mass, as well as my lymph nodes.”

 Close-up shot of the Monarch™ Platform for Bronchoscopy